mnwhite/LatentHealthLite/README.md

 # LatentHealthLite
- Lightweight software archive for "Self-Reported Health Status and Latent Health Dynamics"
+Lightweight software archive for "Self-Reported Health Status and Latent Health Dynamics".
+The full reproduction archive for this project can be found at http://www.github.com/mnwhite/HiddenHealth-public

 ## Basics